 Kava kava contains substances that can calm the anxious mind and body – making it an ideal herb for reducing the symptoms of anxiety and stress, and the insomnia that may stem from this.
 Due to the mild euphoric feeling that kava kava may induce, it can sometimes be considered to be potentially addictive (although this has not been confirmed by any studies).

 This herb has a great reputation for calming nerves and gently aiding sleep.
 Chamomile’s main healing properties come from its flowers, which contain volatile oils.
 It is also well known for helping teething pain in babies, indigestion and faster wound healing.
 It has anti-inflammatory, anti-bacterial and anti-allergenic properties too.
 For insomnia, it has mild sedating and muscle relaxing properties.
 A good bedtime tea would be Chamomile Flower Tea

 Magnesium – this assists in decreasing cortisol (the stress hormone) and so gives a feeling of calmness, helping to promote sleep.
 It is also a natural muscle relaxant, soothing tense and stiff muscles.
 There are different ways to take magnesium for insomnia – as an oral supplement (magnesium tablets or liquid) and even through the skin (magnesium oil, or epsom salt baths).
-An ideal liquid supplement can be Mega-Mag

 Tart Montmorency Cherries – these particular type of cherries contain a large amount of phytochemicals including melatonin.
 This naturally occurring melatonin helps to regulate the daily sleep and wake cycles.
 Studies show that tart cherry juice enhances the quality of sleep.
 You can take this supplement in juice or capsule form.
-A suitable product is Montmorency Cherry Capsules.